 Forks & Knives Rosé

 I’ve been wanting to make rosé for ages and have experimented a lot, but it was never good enough to share with the world.
-Until NOW.
+Until this one, back in 2018.

 I bought one of the rare plots of Cab Franc in the country (the Sahary vineyard, to be precise) and had some carbonic fun with it.
-The wine initially gave me a headache with its super slow fermentation, but the ugly duckling turned out to be a beautiful swan.
+The 2018, its first vintage, initially gave me a headache with its super slow fermentation, but the ugly duckling turned out to be a beautiful swan.
 Some Zweigelt and Regent in there too.

 As you can probably tell from the colour, it lives somewhere around that sweet spot where soulful rosé becomes light red - courtesy of the Regent grape, our heritage from the times when my father used to work in a German wine nursery and these grapes were trendy.
 But who cares about the category when all you can think of is “fuckyeah! is there more? is there enough??”